 To start, you need to be using Datadog monitors.
-To set up a new SLO monitor, go to the monitor page.
+To set up a new monitor, go to the monitor creation page and select one of the monitor types that are supported by SLOs (listed below).
 Search for monitors by name and click on it to add it to the source list.
 An example SLO on a monitor is if the latency of all user requests should be less than 250ms 99% of the time in any 30 day window.
 To set this up, you would:

 Example: You might be tracking the uptime of a physical device.
 You have already configured a metric monitor on

 host:foo using a custom metric.
 This monitor might also ping your on-call team if it’s no longer reachable.
 To avoid burnout you want to track how often this host is down.